 Read more: Before Gamifying eLearning, Read this!

-7) Creating Real-world Learning Experiences
+7) More Than Courses, Designing Learning Experiences

 In order to decide what will work for your eLearning courses, look to what consumers are already engaging in.
 The answer?
 Experience.
 Experience is far more important to learners than a single event, and your, course should reflect that.